-Note: If the settler is the Medicaid applicant, he or she must sign a consent form.
+Note: If the settler is the Health First Colorado applicant, s/he must sign a consent form.
 Others attach proof of appointment such as Powers of Attorney or Letters of Guardianship or Conservatorship.

-Each month, funds will be distributed to the individual’s nursing home facility to a maximum of the applicable Medicaid reimbursement rate.
-The only additional disbursements permitted for nursing home residents are a personal needs allowance of $50, trust maintenance expenses of $20, and if pre-approved, a spousal allowance.
+Each month, funds will be distributed to the individual’s nursing home facility to a maximum of the applicable Health First Colorado reimbursement rate.
+The only additional disbursements permitted for nursing home residents are a personal needs allowance of $81.95, trust maintenance expenses of $20, and if pre-approved, a spousal allowance.
 Remaining funds must be retained and accumulated in the income trust.

-The Trust will terminate upon the death of the Medicaid recipient, or if the individual becomes ineligible for Medicaid benefits in Colorado.
-When the Trust terminates, the trustee must send a full accounting of the income and expenditures of the trust to the Colorado Department of Health Care Policy and Financing (Medicaid), 1560 Grant Street, Denver, CO 80203.
+The Trust will terminate upon the death of the Health First Colorado recipient, or if the individual becomes ineligible for Health First Colorado benefits in Colorado.
+When the Trust terminates, the trustee must send a full accounting of the income and expenditures of the trust to the Colorado Department of Health Care Policy and Financing (Health First Colorado), 1560 Grant Street, Denver, CO 80203.
 Following review, Medicaid will instruct the trustee to forward any remaining funds to them, and the bank account should be closed.